jmrozmus/Estimating-the-Intrinsic-Dimension-of-Human-Knowledge/README.md

 ### Implications

 The implications of this discovery for AI efficiency and interpretability – and much more – are profound.
 Claude Sonnet 4 tells me: “The implications could reshape not just AI technology, but our understanding of cognition, learning, and knowledge representation across all domains.”
 (I used Claude Sonnet 4 as my assistant throughout this research in the past few weeks.
-You may see our rich throeretical and practical dialog at https://claude.ai/share/d9f163d7-381c-47e0-af15-de0e05292633.
+You may see our rich theoretical and practical dialog at https://claude.ai/share/d9f163d7-381c-47e0-af15-de0e05292633.
 I also used Claude Sonnet 4 to speed my Python coding.)

 ### Acknowledgement